Last updated on February 12, 2026

 Griselbrand | Illustration by Igor Kieryluk

-Black has some amazing card draw options if you’re willing to deal with or work around or even use the disadvantages.
+Black has some amazing card draw options if you’re willing to deal with or work around the disadvantages.
 And not just in zombie decks.

 Hopefully there are enough options here to give you some food for thought (braiinnnnnssss!) as you brew your next black deck.
-And there are any options that we missed?
+Are there any options that we missed?
 You can always let us know in the comments below or over on Twitter.

 Happy brewing!